octopuscinema/raw-player/README.md

 ### Building the solution
 The OCTOPUS RAW Player application for macOS is built from the ```raw-player/Player.macOS.sln``` C# solution file.
 Visual Studio for Mac does not support C++ projects - native library dependencies must be built manually from the ```raw-player/Decoders/Decoders.macOS.xcworkspace``` Xcode workspace prior to building the C# solution.

+# Included in this repository
+Cross platform (Windows/macOS) C# and C++ source code and projects/solutions/workspaces including OpenGL GPU kernel source (GLSL)

+# License
+The contents of this repository are licensed under the MIT License (https://mit-license.org)

+## Contributions
+Unless explicitly stated otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the MIT license, shall be licensed as above, without any additional terms or conditions.